rachelandrew/grid-by-example/_resources/aea-jen-simmons.md

 resource-author: "Jen Simmons"
 ---

-Jen Simmons inspires new thinking about layout in this vide from An Event Apart.
+Jen Simmons inspires new thinking about layout in this video from An Event Apart.